Skip to content

 julia

-TableauSimulator(qubits::Integer; mixed=true, basis=:Z)
+TableauSimulator(qubits::Integer; mixed=false, basis=:Z)

 A QuantumClifford stabilizer simulator.